 Dairy products are often rare to find among traditional Okinawan people.
 It is hard to tell whether this is a result of the cost or just cultural preference (5).

 What bread is to the French that’s what Tofu is to the Okinawans.
 They reportedly consume tofu eight times more than most Americans do today.
-Interestingly, tofu protects the heart, and according to research, the consumption of soy products reduces triglyceride and cholesterol levels, thereby reducing the risk of heart disease (6).
+Tofu, made from soybeans, may help protect the heart, and according to research, the consumption of soy products can reduce triglyceride and cholesterol levels, thereby reducing the risk of heart disease (6).

 A Typical Okinawan Meal Plan (Menu)